MartiniProgrammer/Chronio2.0/README.md

 ## Development

-Open `index.html` in a modern browser to run the app.
+Run `npm run dev` to start the development server and open the URL it provides in a modern browser.

 ## Scripts